Make sure you know your rental rights. Our guide explains what you need to know.

 Gas, electricity and phone

 Generally it's the tenants' responsibility to arrange for these to be connected.
-If you think your newly rented house has been empty for a while, take a reading of the electricity and gas meter on the day you move in.
+Take a reading of the electricity and gas meters on the day you move in.
 You are only responsible for the power and gas that you use.

-A landlord cannot discriminate because you are pregnant or of a particular sex, ethnic background, national origin, religion, marital status, age, or because you are unemployed or have children.
+A landlord cannot discriminate because you are pregnant or of a particular sex, sexual orientation, ethnic background, national origin, religion, marital status, age, or because you are disabled, unemployed or have children.

 Landlords have the right to inspect their properties, but you also have a right to reasonable privacy in your own home.